 The simulations were performed in the MATLAB environment.
-The algorithm of the simulations was as follows (see Fig. 50):
+The algorithm of the simulations was as follows (see Fig. 58):

-- 1. An impulse response of an ideal, normalized Besseltype low pass filter of a given order was calculated. - 2.
-The calculated response was sampled at a frequency giving desired number of samples at the rising edge of the pulse.
+- 2. The calculated response was sampled at a frequency giving desired number of samples at the rising edge of the pulse.
 No quantization was made (i.e. ADC with infinite number of bits was assumed).
-The sampling process started at a random sub-sample offset $t{offset}$ , where $t{offset} \in [0, t{sample})$ and had a uniform distribution; $t{sample}$ was the sampling period.
+The sampling process started at a random sub-sample offset t{offset} , where $t{offset} \in$ $[0, t{sample})$ and had a uniform distribution; t{sample} was the sampling period.
 This operation accounted for the fact that the phase of the sampling clock was not correlated with the time of pulse arrival. - 3.
 White noise was added to the sampled signal.
 This step accounted for the electronics noise as well as errors introduced by the quantization process (ADC SNR = 6.02N + 1.76dB, N being the number of bits).
 Therefore, the finite number of the ADC bits was 'hidden' in the amount of noise added to the signal. - 4.
 The time of pulse arrival was calculated using the digital constant fraction algorithm described above.
 In order to make the results comparable, FFT interpolation was used so that the constant-fraction algorithm operated on a waveform with 64 samples at the leading edge of the shaper pulse, irrespective of the actual sampling frequency used. - 5.
-The resulting sample number is increased by the initial sub-sample offset $t{offset}$ and then recorded.
+The resulting sample number is increased by the initial sub-sample offset t{offset} and then recorded.
 Afterwards, the procedure is reiterated starting from point 2, up until reaching required number of iterations. - 6.
 The standard deviation of the achieved distribution of sample indexes is calculated and then normalized by the number of samples at the rising edge.